Automattic/mcp-server-gravatar/README.md

 ### Rating Options

-- `g`: Suitable for display on all websites with any audience type
+- `G`: Suitable for display on all websites with any audience type
-- `pg`: May contain rude gestures, provocatively dressed individuals, the lesser swear words, or mild violence
+- `PG`: May contain rude gestures, provocatively dressed individuals, the lesser swear words, or mild violence
-- `r`: May contain harsh profanity, intense violence, nudity, or hard drug use
+- `R`: May contain harsh profanity, intense violence, nudity, or hard drug use
-- `x`: May contain sexual imagery or extremely disturbing violence
+- `X`: May contain sexual imagery or extremely disturbing violence

 ## Setup